SparseLinearAlgebra/spla/python/README.md

 **spla** is an open-source generalized sparse linear algebra framework for mathematical computations with GPUs acceleration.
 It provides linear algebra primitives, such as matrices, vectors and scalars, supports wide variety of operations.
-It gives an ability to customize underlying values types treatment and parametrise operations using rich pre-defined functions' set.
+It gives an ability to customize underlying values types treatment and parametrise operations using built-in or custom user-defined functions.

 - **Package page**:
   [https://pypi.org/project/pyspla](https://pypi.org/project/pyspla/)